PSBP-Library/psbp003/README.md

 concerned.

-A function application, obtained by replacing the parameter of the function by an argument, is an expression that, when evaluated to yield a result value, evaluates the expression defining the function.
+A function application, obtained by replacing the parameter of the function by an argument, is an expression that, when evaluated to yield a result value, evaluates the correpondingly updated expression defining the function.

 One aspect of top-down expression evaluation is the following: continuing with evaluating an outer expression by binding the result value yielded by evaluating an inner expression to an expression evaluation continuation yields a expression